emipa606/SYRIndividuality/README.md

 ![Image](https://i.imgur.com/BHPtNVt.png)

-I highly suggest using **[https://steamcommunity.com/sharedfiles/filedetails/?id=1461790308](Harvest Yield)** with this mod.
+I highly suggest using **[Harvest Yield](https://steamcommunity.com/sharedfiles/filedetails/?id=1461790308)** with this mod.
 Otherwise the trait "Fortunate" becomes rather mediocre, **as animal gather yield** and **plant harvest yield** do not actually increase the amount you get beyond 100% without this mod.